mathiam99/mathiam99/README.md

 ## Hello World, It's Mathiam 👋

-> "If debugging is the process of removing bugs, the programming is the process of putting them in". 🙃
+> "If debugging is the process of removing bugs then programming is the process of putting them in". 🙃

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mathiam99&layout=compact)